 - Begin to understand your emotions while making balanced and thoughtful decisions

 Other Therapy services at PsycHealth Services

 At PsycHealth Inc, we offer a wide range of services that help couples, parents, teens, and those looking to get control over mental health disorders that are holding them back.
 If you are interested in getting support with anxiety, depression, trauma, and substance abuse help, then you’re in the right place.
-Additional services we can support you with include therapy for teens, counseling for parents, Therapy for weight management, anxiety treatment, and depression counseling, stress therapy, and postpartum depression treatment.
+Additional services we can support you with include therapy for teens, counseling for parents, Therapy for weight management, anxiety treatment, depression counseling, stress therapy, and postpartum depression treatment.

-Additionally, we offer online therapy in Riverside, IL, and in-person therapy.
+Additionally, we offer online therapy in Chicago, IL, Riverside, IL, and in-person therapy.
 Get started today and begin your therapy journey in Riverside, Berwyn, Lyons, Brookfield, Stickney, or anywhere in the state of Illinois.
 We look forward to holding space for you no matter where you’re coming from.
 Call now!